 The Victorian government website is the most complete of the government offerings.
 The input of data is still a lot more involved than any other service and is far from quick.
 There’s a very long list of questions asked including the number of residents, rooms, household appliances etc which are asked even when you state you have your actual usage figures to input.
 Small businesses can’t receive a business electricity comparison without uploading meter data.
 While we think leveraging meter data for comparisons is good, forcing it to be the only option leaves many small businesses unsupported.
 Victorian Energy Compare doesn’t support demand tariffs for consumers either, in the state which has championed their adoption.

 Victorian Energy Compare does allow for upload of interval meter data.
 This will eventually be a big thing – but there are hurdles.
-Interval meters rolled out from 2006.
+Interval meters were rolled out from 2006.
 The government is still getting their act together to make this more accessible to consumers and third-party services to help inform households about energy usage.
 For this to happen, access to data must be real time and needs to be in an understandable format.
-Meter interval data offers bigger opportunities than just a very accurate comparison – WATTever is currently building a new energy advisory service that uses meter data to provide a range of tailored energy savings recommendations.
+Instant access to meter data through the Consumer Data Rights Act via third parties is scheduled for 2021.
+When this is available, WATTever is looking to add access to meter data to enable more accurate comparisons along with a range of tailored energy savings recommendations.

 It’s time to compare properly